yumoqing/ahserver/README.md

 To be list here

+## Behind the nginx
+when ahserver running behind the nginx, nginx should be forward following header to ahserver

+* X-Forwarded-For: client real ip
+* X-Forwarded-Scheme: scheme in client browser
+* X-Forwarded-Host: host in client browser
+* X-Forwarded-Url: url in client browser

 ## environment for processors

 When coding in processors, ahserver provide some environment stuff for build apllication, there are modules, functions, classes and variables